 The College completed a major multi-year programme of investment in its buildings, plant and machinery, prior to the pandemic including a £17m refurbishment of the Victorian estate as well as necessary expenditure on the more recent buildings on the Parks Road site.
-This has allowed the College to continue to limit spending on capital expenditure without risk to the estate during the period of recovery from Covid-19 and in response to the new challenge of rapidly increasing cost inflation.
+This has allowed the College to continue to limit spending on capital expenditure without risk to the estate during the period of recovery from the pandemic.